 RSS FEED

-.NET in MAXScript: The Easy Way A Practical Guide to the native↔managed interop
+.NET in MAXScript: Beyond Basics A Practical Guide to the native↔managed interop

 More often than not, I reach for .NET in Max just because there's that one property or method not exposed to MAXScript, yet everything else could be easily done MAXScript-side.
-Using compiled libraries and the inconvenience that comes with that as well as the workarounds needed to make hot reloading possible make that an obvious overkill, especially since these are usually cases of quick experiments and prototyping.
-For a while, I took advantage of the on-the-fly compilation, but it means you wind up with a big piece of string – you lose syntax highlighting and error offsets become a math puzzle – and now with the CodeDomProvider.CompileAssemblyFromSource vs CSharpUtilities.CSharpCompilationHelper split, the boilerplate even often dwarfs the actual logic.
+And when you're trying to move fast and explore ideas, switching apps to compile new libraries and the workarounds needed for hot reloading derail your focus, and feel like total overkill.
+On-the-fly compilation helps, but you lose syntax highlighting, error offsets become a math puzzle, and the boilerplate often dwarfs the actual logic – especially now with the CodeDomProvider.CompileAssemblyFromSource vs CSharpUtilities.CSharpCompilationHelper split.

-Let's have a look at some ways on how to use the .NET API without sidestepping the MAXScript world.
-Sure, you may not be able to do everything in an elegant way, but if it's still a hassle this way, it's more than likely you'd be better off writing a proper C++ plugin anyway and skipping the shenanigans altogether.
+Let's have a look at some ways on how I use the .NET API without stepping outside the MAXScript world.
+While it won't make everything elegant, it shouldn't get all that cumbersome either – and if it ever does, chances are you would be better off writing a proper C++ plugin and skipping the shenanigans altogether anyway.

-As with the C++ post, I'll use a simple modifier as a case study. simpleMeshMod modifiers are both flexible and simple as you don't have to in any way handle the baseobject type or any modifiers below, and as Mesh as a type is very easy to reason about.
-Let's make a modifier for imported models that may have mirrored normals if the original parts' transforms were applied during import:
+I'll be using a simple modifier as the example, just like in the C++ post.
+Let's make one for imported models that may have mirrored normals if the original parts' transforms were applied during import.
+The simpleMeshMod modifier is both flexible and simple as you don't have to in any way handle the baseobject type or any modifiers below, and as Mesh as a type is very easy to reason about.

 plugin simpleMeshMod mirrorNormals